mottaquikarim/D3React/app/src/intro_slides.md

 Let's talk about the course.

 ---

-## Computer Setup
+## Technical Expectations

-We are expecting that:
+For this bootcamp, we are expecting that:

 - You are on a Mac, PC, or Linux machine
 - You can get to the internet!
-- You have Slack.
+- You are comfortable using D3 and underlying languages (JS, HTML, CSS)
+- You are familiar with basic data manipulation in JS (filter(), map(), etc.)

 *Wi-fi: GA-GUEST*
 *pw: yellowpencil*

----

-## How to get a certificate of completion

-1. Complete 80% of the homework
-2. Don’t miss more than 3 classes
-3. Complete the final project

 ---